Digitalturkk/Getman-Postman-Clone/docs/ARCHITECTURE.md

 ### Browser Fallback

-If neither Tauri nor the dev proxy is available, ApiForge falls back to Axios.
+If neither Tauri nor the dev proxy is available, Getman falls back to Axios.
 In a normal browser production page, Axios is subject to browser CORS rules.

 ## Storage Flow